Charles Garonne Renold

 Renold was educated at Abbotsholme School and Cornell University.
 He was granted an honorary LL.D. from the Victoria University of Manchester in 1960.
 He lived in Heaton Mersey, and latterly in Chapel-en-le-Frith, Derbyshire.
+He the first chairman of the British Institute of Management in 1946 and was knighted in 1948.
 The Renold Building at the University of Manchester is named in his honour.

+He was married twice: to Margaret Hilda Hunter (1909 to 1958 – her death), with whom he had four children (Hans, Peter, Penelope and Timothy); then to Noël Mary Garry (1960 to 1966 – her death).